 What other information do I need before my trip?

 About 8 weeks from your trip, I will send you a pdf with tips to prepare you before you leave.
 Included in that is advice on visas, passports, security, cash and credit cards.
 Also, cell phone and wifi usage and packing tips.
 I am also available by phone or email before you leave to answer any other questions you may have.

 When will I receive my final documents?

 A hard copy and final digital copy of your itinerary will be mailed to you no later than 14 days from departure.
-I also will send you a link to Axus travel app so you have everything you need on your mobile phone while you are gone.
-This includes travel documents, city guides, and a messaging system so you have another way to get in touch with me while you are away.
+I also will send you a link to Axus travel app.
+You have everything you need on your mobile phone while you are gone.
+This includes travel documents, city guides, and a messaging system.
+You have another way to get in touch with me while you are away.